malramsay64/personal_site/content/post/ideas/Compiling_LaTeX_on_Travis.md

 ```

 The script section is also where you can add any other checks, like ensuring you haven't left in any
-TODOs, or swearing.
+TODOs, or spelling mistakes.
 You can run any code you like and if the exit code is zero it is deemed successful,
 while a non-zero exit code is a build failure.
 Note that a failing build will not go on to produce
 a release.